zilishen/documentation/content/nms/installation/kubernetes/deploy-instance-manager-old.md

 ## Create a Helm Deployment values.yaml File {#configure-chart}

-A Helm `values.yaml` file is a configuration file you can use to customize the installation of a [Helm chart](#what-is-a-helm-chart) without actually editing the chart itself, allowing for faster and more efficient deployments.
+`values.yaml` is a Helm configuration file you can use to customize the installation of a [Helm chart](#what-is-a-helm-chart) without editing the chart itself.
 Values can be used to specify different image repositories and tags, set environment variables, configure resource requests and limits, and more.

 1. Create a `values.yaml` file similar to the following example: